kayedopon/LTalk/README.md

    - Implemented the exercise types and progress tracking

 4. **Testing**
-   - Conducted unit testing for models and APIs
+   - Conducted unit testing for models and APIs in `tests.py` files
-   - Performed functional testing for user workflows
-   - Implemented test cases as seen in `tests.py` files
+   - Performed functional testing for user workflows in `tests.py` files

 5. **Deployment**
    - Created Docker configuration for containerization